 Marketing hay starts in the field.
-After all, it takes a steady supply in order to consistently advertise hay to existing and potential new customers, said retired University of Maryland Forage Crops Extension Specialist Lester Vough.
+After all, it takes a steady supply of hay to consistently advertise it to existing and potential new customers, said retired University of Maryland Forage Crops Extension Specialist Lester Vough.

 “There is success to be had in hay marketing for those producers willing to spend the time and effort to develop a strategy,” he said.
 “Increasing yields and reducing costs of production will help your success, but effective marketing is often where the biggest contribution is made.
 Don’t waste your time if you’re going to grow mediocre-quality hay — there isn’t a market for you year-in and year-out.
 If you want to be in the hay marketing business, know what your market is and produce for it.”

 Early in the process of determining if marketing is right for your hay operation, it’s important to make clear the distinction between selling and marketing.
 Though it may sound simple, there are big differences between the two terms that are often interchangeably used.

 “Marketing is an aggregate of commercial functions involved in moving goods and services from producer to consumer in an organized and effective way,” Vough said.
 “Marketing includes buying, selling, storing, transporting, standardizing, financing, risk bearing and supplying market information.”